funkylarma/adamchamberlin.info/src/posts/2023/09/stour-valley-path-100.md

 ---
-Title: Stour Valley Path
+title: Stour Valley Path
-Date: 2025-09-15
+date: 2023-09-15
+cover: "/images/IMG_1245.jpeg"
+categories:
+  - "writing"
+tags:
+  - "running"
-Draft: true
+draft: true
 ---

 > You’ve got this.
 I love you.
 You can do it!

 These words sound in my head and bring me back down to earth, back to a field in Suffolk somewhere between Cavendish and Glemsford.
 My situation slowly comes into focus, I see a footpath with a couple of runners ahead, I’m running, and then it all comes flooding back.
 Today is the 12th of August, a day I have had circled in my diary for nearly twelve months.
 It is SVP100 day.